marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 local and private to the block (typically a function) in which they are defined.
 Register variables have the same properties as automatic variables, but the compiler may use faster memory or a register to store them.
 You can’t take the address of a register variable.
-Variables with static storage duration can have external linkage, internal linkage, or no linkage.
+**Variables with static storage duratio**n can have external linkage, internal linkage, or no linkage.
 When a variable is declared external to any function in a file, it’s an external variable and has file scope, external linkage, and static storage duration.
 If you add the keyword static to such a declaration, you get a variable with static storage duration, file scope, and internal linkage.